-Expected Results Indicators Planned Target (if applicable) Results/Progress (Against Each Indicator) Reason for Variance against the planned target political and public leadership skills and R2. women and young women from Gagauzia and Transnistria regions 40 Preparatory work for launching "Women's Political and Public Leadership Training" is ongoing. knowledge in peacebuilding and conflict prevention.
+Expected Results Indicators Planned Target (if applicable) Results/Progress (Against Each Indicator) Reason for Variance against the planned target political and public leadership skills and knowledge in R2. women and young women from Autonomous Territorial Unit Gagauzia and Transnistria region 40 Preparatory work for launching "Women's Political and Public Leadership Training" is ongoing. peacebuilding and conflict prevention.
 R3.
 People directly benefiting from response % 200 Works in progress.
 Tools for learning curricula developed.
-"Political and Public Leaders Tool-kit in Peace-building Context" "Women's Political and Public Leadership in Peace-building Context" training curricula and interactive exercises Outcome 2 Increased awareness of women and girls - both R1. women and young women forcibly displaced who are supported by the project 20 No progress host community and refugees who are R2. women and young women from Gagauzia and Transnistria regions 40 No progress reached by the Peace Consuls and have improved awareness of R3.
-150 of directly benefiting from the response and awarding Women Peace Consuls titles; 150 Call for Peace Hubs was designed and published, and the selection process of participants is in progress. peace, etc. R4. activities that foster social cohesion and peacebuilding between host and refugee or IDP communities - ongoing throughout the WPHF project; Russian language speakers No progress R5.
+"Political and Public Leaders Tool-kit in Peace-building Context" "Women's Political and Public Leadership in Peace-building Context" training curricula and interactive exercises Outcome 2 Increased awareness of women and girls - both R1. women and young women forcibly displaced who are supported by the project 20 No progress host community and refugees who are reached by the Peace R2. women and young women from Autonomous Territorial Unit Gagauzia and Transnistria region 40 No progress Consuls and have improved awareness of peace, etc. R3.
+150 of directly benefiting from the response and awarding Women Peace Consuls titles; 150 Call for Peace Hubs was designed and published, and the selection process of participants is in progress.
+R4. activities that foster social cohesion and peacebuilding between host and refugee or IDP communities - ongoing throughout the WPHF project; Russian language speakers No progress R5.
 Interventions implemented by WDN to enhance women's participation in political and/or decision-making processes in peace- building contexts (political leadership training, advocacy campaigning, awarding the title of Peace Consul)- ongoing throughout the WPHF project participants' families and friends, other community members, social-media users, mass-media listeners of readers No progress